 At a High Level...

 This insurance covers damages or losses of goods shipped by sea from the start of the shipping process up to the moment it arrives at its destination.
+It also covers cargo when it hits a port in a warehouse as well as certain rail transportation if it is a continuation of the previous cargo journey overseas.
 The coverage includes General Average Principle which is part of maritime law that provides for the proportionate share in losses among all parties, liabilities due to negligence, and coverage for the vessel used to transport the goods.
 It may also include replacement parts needed to repair damages.

 It is possible to segregate the coverage according to commercial or personal cargo; cargo type; cargo segment; and hull coverage.
 It is not uncommon for shipping lines to carry a combination of products from different clients.

 Under hull coverage, you have two types: blue water hull and brown water hull.
 Blue water coverage type refers to insurance for ships that sail on large bodies of water while brown water hull coverage is for boats that sail through inland waters or close to shore.
 Ocean Marine Insurance usually covers blue water trips.

 For exporters and importers, this insurance can be complicated.
 If the shipment is not paid for yet, the seller normally takes responsibility for the cargo which means the seller pays for the insurance.
 However, if the cargo has been paid for before shipment, it is highly likely that the buyer assumes the responsibility for the cargo’s insurance.
 On the other hand, there are cases when the seller assumes the responsibility for covering the cargo but keeps coverage to a bare minimum.
 If the buyer isn’t happy with the bare minimum, he can opt to buy additional coverage using a Increased Value Ocean Marine policy.

 Check below for a summary of what is covered under this type of insurance.